bmtp-project/bmtp/README.md

 More information at [bmtpcoin.info](http://www.bmtpcoin.info)

-We recommend using a special script to install the wizards.[Install MN script](https://github.com/bmtp-project/bmtp-install)

-Note: You can use several Masternodes on one Linux VPS.
-Each of them should use different P2P and RCP ports, as well as various data dirs.
-To install the second and subsequent Masternode on the same server, you need manual install and configure it.

 Precompiled binary wallets for various OS, can be downloaded here [BMTP Releases](https://github.com/bmtp-project/bmtp/releases)
 If you want to compile the wallet yourself, all the necessary documentation is in the [doc](https://github.com/bmtp-project/bmtp/tree/master/doc) folder

+We recommend using a special script to install the Masternode.
+[Install MN script](https://github.com/bmtp-project/bmtp-install)
+**Note**: *You can use several Masternodes on one Linux VPS.
+Each of them should use different P2P and RCP ports, as well as various data dirs.
+To install the second and subsequent Masternode on the same server, you need manual install and configure it.*

 ### Coin Specs
 <table>